Maria Ozawa: 2008–2009: Rise to prominence

 In June 2008, Ozawa changed studios once again, signing with a small studio, Ran-maru which released her first video with them on July 19, 2008.
 Ran-maru, along with Ozawa's previous studios, S1, DAS and Attackers, are all part of Japan's largest group of AV companies, the Hokuto Corporation.

 In August 2008, Ozawa acted in her first mainstream movie, Invitation Only, billed as "Taiwan's First-Ever Slasher Horror".
 The film is produced by Three Dots Entertainment in Taipei, Taiwan and co-stars Julianne Chu.
 Ozawa plays a supermodel.
-She spoke both English and Japanese.
+She spoke both English and Japanese in the movie.
 Ozawa's professionalism impressed her co-workers and her role was expanded to include further scenes.
 Ozawa also did a photoshoot for the Taiwanese version of FHM in May 2009.

 Ozawa followed up on her Shinjuku experience by starring in a cabaret show, "Tokyo Nights" at the Grand Lisboa Hotel in Macau from August 16 to September 6, 2008, which also featured several other Japanese performers.
 "Tokyo Nights" received mixed reviews.
 Promotional materials show her with a temporary tattoo.

 XVN advertised in September 2008 about Maria Ozawa appearing in her first "uncensored" movies, which do not have the mosaic pixelation used to obscure the genitals in standard Japanese porn.
 Four uncensored 45-minute videos of Ozawa and a single male actor were released online at XVN in September 2008.
 The material from the first two videos was edited for a 90-minute DVD, Tora-Tora Platinum Vol. 49 Maria Ozawa (October 1, 2008), and the second two videos were combined as Tora-Tora Platinum Vol. 52 Maria Ozawa (November 17, 2008).
 Unused clips were combined and published under Tora-Tora Platinum Vol. 55 Maria Ozawa (November 23, 2008).
-However, it is later revealed that two little known fantasy themed uncensored titles predates the XVN clips.
+However, it was later revealed that two little known fantasy themed uncensored titles predated the XVN clips.
 The first (now out of print) is titled If Maria Ozawa Is a Bubble Princess (December 15, 2006).
 The second is a parody of the anime/manga Death Note titled Meath Note (December 15, 2006).